 ORM Needs To Be A Key Priority 2021

 And don’t just take our word for it!
 A single negative comment can harm your brand and affect its popularity and credibility score.
-As per a 2018 Forbes article, 89% of customers are likely to view a negative comment and then take a call whether to buy your product or not.
+As per Forbes, 89% of customers are likely to view a negative comment and then take a call whether to buy your product or not.
 This highlights the growing need for an effective ORM team to help brands navigate the tricky world of reputation management.
 But that’s not where the buck stops.
 While online reputation management is the need of the hour, so is excelling at the tone of a response.
 Here’s an example: - IndiGo Airlines faced the fury of an irate passenger in 2017 when they accidentally sent his luggage to Hyderabad instead of Calcutta.
 As soon as the customer voiced his concern on Twitter, the airline responded with 'Glad to hear that'.
 Their tone-deaf reply soon turned into a viral slugfest wherein netizens took potshots at IndiGo’s customer service team.
 While this might have been a clear oversight on their part, the first thing that a brand needs to do is apologize and offer to fix the problem!

 Take for example, a brand that knows how to keep their customers happy through the way they respond!
 Netflix’s ORM strategy involves a mixture of quick replies that are equally sassy and humorous.
 Here’s one such case: - In 2016, a man in India apparently abused the OTT platform on Twitter because he was unable to sign up for its monthly services.
 Netflix replied in a cool and calm fashion, addressed the customer respectively and most importantly, they did it quickly.